 - Study a smorgasbord of migrant shorebirds with an expert at Bolivar Flats Shorebird Preserve

-- Watch or photograph stunning species like Roseate Spoonbill and Scarlet Tanager
+- Marvel at or photograph stunning species like Roseate Spoonbill and Scarlet Tanager

-- See as many as 25 species of warblers in bright, breeding plumage
+- Watch as many as 25 species of warblers in bright, breeding plumage

-- Enjoy secretive rails, bitterns, and myriad other species at Anahuac National Wildlife Refuge
+- Discover secretive rails, bitterns, and myriad other species at Anahuac National Wildlife Refuge

 - Bird pine country for southeastern specialties like Red-cockaded Woodpecker and Bachman’s Sparrow

 Welcome to Texas!
 After gathering at George Bush Intercontinental Airport (IAH) by 2:00 PM, we head to our lodging.
-We enjoy a welcome dinner, getting to know each other and going over a preview of our days ahead from guide Steve Shunk.
+We enjoy a welcome dinner, getting to know each other and going over a preview of our days ahead with your guide.
 As time permits we check a few bird areas near our hotel, which is located close to W. Goodrich Jones State Forest north of the airport.